224Abhay/Youtube-Video-Downloader/README.md

 3. **Review video information** (title, duration, views, etc.)
 4. **Wait for automatic download** - no quality selection needed
 5. **Find your video** in the current directory

+### ⚙️ Settings Menu (Change Preferred Quality)

+- At any prompt, type `settings` and press Enter.
+- The settings menu will appear, allowing you to select your preferred video quality:
+  - 4K (2160p)
+  - 2K (1440p)
+  - 1080p
+  - 720p
+- Your choice will be saved and used for future downloads.
+- Type `2` in the settings menu to return to the downloader.

 ### Supported URL Formats